 h) that stakeholders should work together to ensure universal access to high-speed Internet;

 i) that the ITU within its mandate should continue to collaborate closely with other UN agencies, international organizations, and other stakeholders concerning connectivity and bridging digital divides, particularly on gender and age-related issues;

+j) that inclusive regulatory and governance approaches, such as multi-stakeholder universal connectivity roadmaps and community-based regulatory strategies, are essential to ensure responsiveness to underserved populations;

-j) that governments pursuing digital transformations by adopting new and emerging telecommunication/ICT services and technologies should also take into account accessibility needs as well as age and gender-related considerations;
+k) that governments pursuing digital transformations by adopting new and emerging telecommunication/ICT services and technologies should also take into account accessibility needs as well as age and gender-related considerations;

-k) that creating policies that promote gender equality and support the inclusion of older adults in the digital world can help promote sustainable development;
+l) that creating policies that promote gender equality and support the inclusion of older adults in the digital world can help promote sustainable development;

-l) that collaborations between governments, the private sector, and civil society can drive initiatives to provide affordable digital access.
+m) that collaborations between governments, the private sector, and civil society can drive initiatives to provide affordable digital access.
 Public-Private Partnerships can leverage the strengths of government agencies, private companies, and civil society to provide affordable digital access and training.
 These collaborations may include pooled resources, combining technological innovation with regulatory support, and scaling initiatives effectively.
 Incentives for the private sector and supportive regulations can further enhance the effectiveness of PPPs in bridging the digital divide;

-m) that the ITU plays a critical role in bridging the digital divide on national, regional, and international levels by facilitating interoperability, interconnection, and global connectivity of telecommunication networks and services; n) that it is urgent to bridge digital divides between and within countries and that international collaboration such as capacity building is important to these efforts;
+n) that the ITU plays a critical role in bridging the digital divide on national, regional, and international levels by facilitating interoperability, interconnection, and global connectivity of telecommunication networks and services;

+o) that it is urgent to bridge digital divides between and within countries and that international collaboration such as capacity building is important to these efforts;

-o) that providing affordable, accessible telecommunications/ICTs for older persons is crucial as well as considering their needs during digital transformation,
+p) that providing affordable, accessible telecommunications/ICTs for older persons is crucial as well as considering their needs during digital transformation,

 invites Member States

 a) [to consider establishing a National Digital Identity framework and an interoperable banking platform to provide secure digital identities for all individuals ensuring universal access to essential financial and vital services, fostering social and financial inclusion.
-By reducing barriers to participation in the digital economy, such a framework can play a key role in bridging the digital divide, empowering marginalized communities, and promoting equitable access to digital infrastructure.]
+By reducing barriers to participation in the digital economy, such a framework can play a key role in bridging the digital divide, empowering marginalized communities, and promoting equitable access to digital infrastructure./ [to consider establishing digital public infrastructure (e.g. national digital identity systems, interoperability platforms, digital payment systems) with the necessary enabling policy and regulatory frameworks.
+This could foster social and financial inclusion by reducing barriers to participation in the digital economy, empowering marginalised communities, and promoting equitable access to digital services];

-b) to consider prioritizing investments in expanding the latest mobile technologies such as IMT-2020, satellite, and other broadband infrastructure to unserved and underserved areas.
-Provide incentives to private telecom operators for offering mobile and broadband services in underserved and unserved areas.) to develop inclusive policies that promote gender equality and support the digital inclusion of older adults by addressing cultural, structural, and accessibility barriers.
+b) to consider prioritizing investments in expanding the latest mobile technologies such as IMT-2020, space-based, and other broadband infrastructure to unserved and underserved areas (on land and at sea).
+Provide incentives to private telecom operators for offering mobile and broadband services in underserved and unserved areas;

+c) to review and, where appropriate, revise the scope of Universal Service Frameworks and Universal Service Funds to include maritime environments and vulnerable maritime communities as underserved areas and communities respectively;

+d) to develop inclusive policies that promote gender equality and support the digital inclusion of older adults by addressing cultural, structural, and accessibility barriers.
 These efforts should ensure equitable access to technology, provide targeted digital literacy programs, encourage women’s participation in STEM, and prioritize the design of accessible technologies for older persons.
 Furthermore, states are encouraged to mainstream gender and age considerations across ICT, STEM, and telecommunications strategies to build a more inclusive and equitable digital society;

-d) to support research into gender-related and age-related barriers to accessing ICT/telecommunications and meaningful use of the Internet;
+e) to support research into gender-related and age-related barriers to accessing ICT/telecommunications and meaningful use of the Internet;